 As Jacqueline put it in Ann Blyth: Actress.
 Singer.
 Star:

-"If you know Ann Blyth only through her frothy MGM musicals, you don’t know Ann Blyth.
+Below are links to The Silver Screen Oasis Guest Forum, Another Old Movie Blog, a playlist of Ann Blyth links on youtube, and places to purchase this book (and others by our guest):"If you know Ann Blyth only through her frothy MGM musicals, you don’t know Ann Blyth.
 In dramas she has morphed into the epitome of hateful, sensual, heartbroken and shamed.

 If you know her only as the demon teen in Mildred Pierce, you don’t know Ann Blyth.
 The same colossal greedy train wreck of a girl who spit invective at Joan Crawford and smacked her in the jaw also performed a night club act to enthusiastic crowds in Las vegas, bringing them to tears with the sentimental ‘Auld Lang Syne.’